sqlmapproject/sqlmap/Usage.md

 * `U`: Union query-based
 * `S`: Stacked queries
 * `T`: Time-based blind
+* `Q`: Inline query

 For instance, you can provide `ES` if you want to test for and exploit error-based and stacked queries SQL injection types only.
-The default value is `BEUST`.
+The default value is `BEUSTQ`.

 Note that the string must include stacked queries technique letter, `S`, when you want to access the file system, takeover the operating system or access Windows registry hives.